nordic-institute/X-Road/doc/UseCases/uc-service_x-road_use_case_model_for_service_management_1.6_Y-883-3.md

 2. System downloads the WSDL file from the WSDL or REST URL and reads service information from the downloaded file: 3.1.11.

-3. System verifies that the location of a WSDL validation program is described by the system parameter *wsdl-validator-command* and validates the WSDL or REST file using the validator: 3.1.12.
+3. System verifies that the location of a WSDL or REST validation program is described by the system parameter *wsdl-validator-command* or *rest-validator-command* and validates the WSDL or REST file using the validator: 3.1.12.

 4. System verifies that none of the services described for this